safespring/web/content/tjanster/utbildning/modern-devops.md

 socialmedia: "safespring-devops.jpg"
 ---
 ## Description
 For technical professionals that wants to learn how to build infrastructure for the cloud.
-We will cover what it means to build and support cloud environments for your organi-zation microservices need based on Kubernetes.
-We learn how to build production ready microservice cluster that are secure, observable and supporting Continuous Inte-gration/Deployment and Delivery, accelerating your organization's time to market for your development efforts.
+We will cover what it means to build and support cloud environments for your organization microservices need based on Kubernetes.
+We learn how to build production ready microservice cluster that are secure, observable and supporting Continuous Integration/Deployment and Delivery, accelerating your organization's time to market for your development efforts.

+This course can be divided into several lectures.
+Download the course description for more information.

 ### Level
 Intermediate